uc-cdis/guppy/README.md

 npm start
 ```

-#### Auth & Auz
+#### Authorization
-Guppy connects Arborist for auth&auz.
+Guppy connects Arborist for authorization.
-The `auth_filter_field` item in your config file is the field used for authentication.
+The `auth_filter_field` item in your config file is the field used for authorization.
 You could set the endpoint by:

 ```
 export GEN3_ARBORIST_ENDPOINT=${arborist_service}
 ```

-If not set, Guppy will skip all auth&auz steps as default.
+If not set, Guppy will skip all authorization steps as default.
-But if you just want to mock your own auth&auz behavior for local test without Arborist, just set `INTERNAL_LOCAL_TEST=true`.
+But if you just want to mock your own authorization behavior for local test without Arborist, just set `INTERNAL_LOCAL_TEST=true`.
 Please look into `/src/server/utils/accessibilities.js` for more details.

 #### Tier access